-He is inspired by the sculptures found in churches and cathedrals around the world, particularly the presence and mood of the over-the-top Baroque styling of the Italian sculptor and architect Gian Lorenzo Bernini.
+A former engineer, Dan hit the headlines in 2014, when he was featured in a range of national newspapers, magazines and TV programmes, including BBC News at Six.
+He is inspired by the sculptures found in churches and cathedrals around the world, particularly the over-the-top Baroque styling of the Italian sculptor and architect Gian Lorenzo Bernini.
 Nature also influences his art, with many pieces featuring flowers, insects and birds.

-Dan says: “My work acts as an invite into my intricate imagination: my dark yet beautiful world of nature against an industrial back drop.
+Dan says: “My work acts as an invite into my intricate imagination; my dark yet beautiful world of nature against an industrial backdrop.
 I love the idea of having something beautiful like a butterfly or hummingbird try to find its place and break out of the mechanical worlds I create.”

-Dan says: "Over the last year, I have developed a technique of casting marble that gives it the right feel while also retaining the natural cracks and imperfections that are impossible to reproduce by painting.
+Dan says: "I have developed a technique of casting marble that gives it the right feel while also retaining the natural cracks and imperfections that are impossible to reproduce by painting.
 This alludes to my concept of these sculptures as a modern relic, as it gives the pieces a sense of age.

 "The copper finish is one I’ve also developed over time.
 It’s a technique which mixes real, hand-applied copper leaf with paint-aging methods.
 The aging method can be taken to the extreme by using chemicals to produce a natural Verdigris (a bluish-green patina).
 I love the warm tones of the copper, and it really helps the engraved or sculpted tattoos stand out from the sculpture."

-© Copyright Castle Galleries published 2012, last updated 2018.
-Castle Galleries acts as a credit broker and only offers credit products from Secure Trust Bank PLC trading as V12 Retail Finance.
+© Copyright Washington Green Retail Limited trading as Castle Fine Art.
+First published 2012, last updated 2023.
+Washington Green Retail Limited acts as a credit broker and offers credit products from Secure Trust Bank PLC trading as V12 Retail Finance.

-Castle Galleries is authorised and regulated by the Financial Conduct Authority.
-Our registration number is 06910082.
+Washington Green Retail Limited is authorised and regulated by the Financial Conduct Authority.
+Our registration number is 726395.
 Credit provided subject to age and status.
 Terms & Conditions Privacy Cookies V12 Finance